 Samantha graduated from BU with an MEng in Biomedical Engineering.
 During the program she attended a LEAP event and made a connection with a former LEAPer who worked at MathWorks.
 This connection led her to landing an internship at MathWorks while she finished her degree.
 After her internship, she was hired and worked with the MATLAB Graphics team as a quality engineer for a little over three years.
 In 2017, she moved to new position in MathWorks supporting the MATLAB Test Frameworks team.

 In July 2018, Samantha joined a video hosting startup in Cambridge as a quality engineer.

 Bradley, GE Aviation, Data Systems Lead Engineer

-Brad joined GE Aviation in the summer of 2011 as an intern in the Engine Systems group supporting numerous cost improvement initiatives for the F414 and F404 product lines.
-After finishing his Master’s Degree, Brad joined the TF/TJ Performance Group in August of 2012.
+Brad joined GE Aviation in the Engine Systems group supporting numerous cost improvement initiatives for the F414 and F404 product lines.
+After finishing his Master’s Degree, Brad joined the TF/TJ Performance Group.
 In this role he focused on engine test and cycle model development, supporting numerous production and development programs.